spatialfruitsalad/pomelo/README.md

 ## GENERAL

-This is Pomelo, a tool that allows you to calculate set voronoi tessellations.
+This is pomelo, a tool that allows you to calculate set voronoi tessellations.
-If you want to learn about set voronoi diagrams, please refer to http://www.tandfonline.com/doi/abs/10.1080/14786435.2013.834389#.Vulxk9qdJLU  (DOI:10.1080/14786435.2013.834389) where the algorithm is described.
+If you want to learn about set voronoi diagrams, refer to http://www.tandfonline.com/doi/abs/10.1080/14786435.2013.834389#.Vulxk9qdJLU  (DOI:10.1080/14786435.2013.834389) where the algorithm is described.

 Pomelo is designed to be as generic as possible.
 This is acquired by being independent of input format for the particles on which you want to calculate a set voronoi diagram of.
 You provide a so called position file (e.g. the output of your simulation or image analysis) and a read file.
-This read file is a lua script, which allows you to spawn points according to the values in the position file.
+The read file is a lua script, which allows you to spawn points according to the values in the position file.
 More information is provided in the "usage" chapter.

-It has been written by Simon Weis and Philipp Schoenhoefer at the Institute For Theoretical Physics 1 of the Friedrich-Alexander University Erlangen.
+Pomelo has been written by Simon Weis and Philipp Schoenhoefer at the Institute For Theoretical Physics 1 of the Friedrich-Alexander University Erlangen.
 The development of this software was funded by the German Research Foundation (DFG) Forschergruppe FOR1548 "Geometry and Physics of Spatial Random Systems" (GPSRS).

 Pomelo is free software. (released under GPL3, see License for details).
 While Pomelo is licensed under GPL3, external libraries (in the folder lib) may be licensed differently.